 - Ensure you have defined a clear purpose for the new project

-- To be a maintanier or owner of a project, you need to have previously contributed to another Sonatype Open Source Project
+- Maintaniers of the project must have previously contributed to another Sonatype Open Source Project

 Info